SuperNOVAS v1.5

 accuracyNOVAS_FULL_ACCURACY (0) or NOVAS_REDUCED_ACCURACY (1)

-[out]ra[h] Apparent right ascension in hours, referred to true equator and equinox of date 'jd_tt'.
+[out]ra[h] Apparent (TOD) right ascension for a fictitous geocentric observer, referred to true equator and equinox of date 'jd_tt'.
 (It may be NULL if not required)

-[out]dec[deg] Apparent declination in degrees, referred to true equator and equinox of date 'jd_tt'.
+[out]dec[deg] Apparent (TOD) declination for a fictitous geocentric observer, referred to true equator and equinox of date 'jd_tt'.
 (It may be NULL if not required)

-[out]dis[AU] True distance from Earth to the body at 'jd_tt' in AU (can be NULL if not needed).
+[out]dis[AU] Apparent distance from Earth to the body at 'jd_tt' (it may be NULL if not needed).

 Returns